DIY Web Design May Not Help Your Small Business: Here’s Why

 Design For Your Audience, Not Yourself

 You’re paying, so why shouldn’t you have exactly what you want?
 It’s a fair question, but the answer is harsh.
-The answer is, because not many of your customers or prospects care about you or your business.
-They care about two things primarily: can you answer their questions, i.e. help them, and how much time (pain) is involved in that process.
+The answer is, because not many of your customers or prospects care about you or your business in the way you think they do.
+They care about two things, primarily: can you answer their questions, i.e. help them, and how much time (pain) is involved in that process.
 So, if your ego is bigger than the need to grow your business, by all means make it all about you.
+If you want to attract new customers and keep the ones you have, make it about them.

 Every aspect of your website should focus on the experience your prospects and customers demand — and they are very demanding.
 Your content should be optimized to answer their questions, not promote your business.
 Here’s what I mean: